tagion/tagion/docs/tech/todo/index.md

 ### Network Catchup (mode2)
 Goal: May
-- [ ] depends on: DART Synchronization services
+depends on: DART Synchronization services & Graph Mirroring
-- [ ] depends on: Graph Mirroring
 - [ ] integrate in tagionwave, start the network and sync until it can join the network when the node starts it should detect that it is out of sync and start mirroring the graph and syncing the dart
 - [ ] bdd which checks that a node can catch up and switch from offline to online